 The occurrence in Die Walküre act one has been regarded as problematic, for example by Cooke in his book I Saw the World End.
 It was suggested that this is an example of dramatic irony: the sword-redemption is an ironic moment, not only because of events in the immediate future, but because for the first time, on a human level, Wagner reveals and celebrates the protagonistic force (love) that will overcome worldly and godly power.

-and Power of Love.
-Another suggestion was that since
+Power of Love.
+Another suggestion was that since Siegmund's words are

 Perhaps because, from the moment Alberich's caught, his hands are tied, so he cannot reach the ring, as he seems to need to.
 Only when he agrees to the ransom, and sends his command to the Nibelungs, is he allowed to get at it again.
 So that, one guesses, would be the time to use its power.
 In productions by Scottish Opera and ENO, among others, Alberich was thoroughly trussed up as Wagner intended, with only one hand freed to wield the ring, and Wotan had his spearpoint at Alberich's throat throughout.